YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 * Desc: Here comes Tutorial Girl!
 >At long last the wehraboos can rejoice - Bismarck has arrived, and she's the flagship buffer they desperately needed.
 Positively brimming in buffs for herself as well as her countrywomen, her sole presence is enough to kick all their weaponry into overdrive, having them shoot harder and slightly faster, while their carriers (all one/two of them) enjoy a sizeable damage injection and Tirpitz finally overcomes her social anxiety with oneesan around and becomes actually useful.
 Her own guns are no strangers to buffs either, with guaranteed crits on every first salvo of every volley and massively extended CL secondary ranges (at the cost of 1/3 less damage); the former buff easily steals the spotlight, but the range extension allows her to lend a hand to a vanguard that's in over its head (or take potshots at vanguards in PvP).
-Do not expect it to help an actually competent vanguard however.
+Do not expect it to help an actually competent vanguard however... or to stop *anything* at all once the zero ammo kicks in, as those guns will be firing at -85% damage.
 Last and least, she has a barrage too.
 It has the unique distinction of being so bad it's not worth even taking into consideration when picking gear.

 ![BC](/Images-for-the-Guide/Friedrich_der_GrosseChibi.png "Freddy Mercury") - **[KMS Friedrich der Grosse](https://azurlane.koumakan.jp/Friedrich_der_Grosse)**